wwwwwwzh/Notes/Math.md

 ### Eigen

 ### Diagonalization
 A=XΛX⁻¹.
 This means A as a linear transformation has the effect of moving its eigen basis lamda times.
-X⁻¹b gives coordinates of b in X basis. Λ moves each basis.
+In transformation Ab, X⁻¹b gives coordinates of b in X (eigen) basis. Λ stretches each basis.
 X transform b back to original basis.

 ### SVD
 A=XΛX⁻¹ works only for square matrix with full rank.
 Want something similar for any matrix.
 Observe that for any matrix A, AA^T is square, symmetric and positive semidefinite.
 So AA^T=VSV⁻¹.
 Similarly A^TA=USU⁻¹.